BBK-PiJ-2016-41/Pegatron5000/README.md

 <p>To-do</p>
 <ul>
 	<li>I think GuessValidator and GuessValidatorImpl can be deleted.
 I created a GameImpl which didn't use it and i think PegFactory.interpretUserInput does what the GuessValidator does</li>
-	<li>Should PegFactory have an interface?
-We have a mix of objects don't have interfaces and some that do</li>
 	<li>Add summary of how to add colours, change amount of turns and select number of pegs to play with to ReadMe</li>
 	<li>Add break down of areas worked on by each of us to the ReadMe</li>
 	<li>Colour.kt requires docstring</li>